patrickmmartin/pith-writings/dao_of_scratch/article.md

 The Wikipedia page is good on this https://en.wikipedia.org/wiki/Scratch_(programming_language)

-It's a visual programming language, available online, that operates on a visual stage with some simple but effective visual components that allows the programmer to construct a range of different visual experiences.
+It's a visual programming language, available as a web application online, that operates on a visual stage with some simple but effective visual components that allows the programmer to construct a range of different visual experiences.

-## Coming a "classroom near you"
+## It's coming a "classroom near you"

 Note also that Scratch is on the way to being taught in the UK in primary and secondary schools - that's years 3-8!.
 See the announcement here: https://www.gov.uk/government/news/harmful-ict-curriculum-set-to-be-dropped-to-make-way-for-rigorous-computer-science